rex-9/rexone-core/README.md

   - Operational dashboards, client telemetry, audit trails, and health checks.
   - Reference React and Flutter clients consuming the exact same contracts.

-Rexone is not a no-code application generator or a promise that every product domain is already modeled.
+RexOne is not a no-code application generator or a promise that every product domain is already modeled.
 It supplies the disciplined platform foundation; the product remains responsible for its own domain, workflows, interface, and operating decisions.

 ## What you get

 - **One coherent system:** identity, authorization, commerce, media, async work, notifications, and observability are designed to cooperate.
-- **Real client contracts:** [Rexone Web](https://github.com/rex-9/rexone-web) and [Rexone Mobile](https://github.com/rex-9/rexone_mobile) exercise the same versioned API and real-time events.
+- **Real client contracts:** [RexOne Web](https://github.com/rex-9/rexone-web) and [RexOne Mobile](https://github.com/rex-9/rexone_mobile) exercise the same versioned API and real-time events.
 - **Replaceable providers:** external services remain behind focused client and base contracts.
 - **Inspectable operations:** queues, cache, sockets, performance, backend errors, and frontend telemetry have explicit operational surfaces.
 - **A documented engineering standard:** architectural constraints, API conventions, lifecycle rules, and cross-client responsibilities are written down and tested.

-The public [open-source growth roadmap](docs/OPEN_SOURCE_GROWTH_ROADMAP.md) tracks how Rexone will improve evaluation, evidence, contribution readiness, and responsible distribution.
+The public [open-source growth roadmap](docs/OPEN_SOURCE_GROWTH_ROADMAP.md) tracks how RexOne will improve evaluation, evidence, contribution readiness, and responsible distribution.

 ## The philosophy

-Rexone Core follows a simple doctrine:
+RexOne Core follows a simple doctrine:

 > **Clarity before cleverness.
 Precision before haste.
 Simplicity without weakness.
 Strength without spectacle.**